 There are tax implications

-Since a Roth is funded with after-tax dollars, the money grows tax-free and withdrawals are tax-free as long as the money has been in the account for at least five years and you are over age 59 ½.
-Withdrawals before this age also are tax-free if you only take out the amount you've contributed and not the earnings.
+Since a Roth is funded with after-tax dollars, the money grows tax-free and withdrawals are tax-free as long as the money has been in the account for at least five years and you are over age 59 and a half.
+Withdrawals before this age also are tax-free if you only take out the amount you’ve contributed and not the earnings.

 Eric Meermann, a certified financial planner, enrolled agent and portfolio manager with Palisades Hudson Financial Group in Scarsdale, N.Y., says that high-income earners should take advantage of a backdoor IRA because it reduces the government’s cut of your investment gains over time.